Fun and easy Easter crafts you can do with your kids!

 - Black Sharpie

-- Paint the toilet paper roll with the white paint.
+- Paint the toilet paper roll with white paint.
 You may need to do a few coats.

 - While the paint dries, make bunny ears by tracing an ear shape on the white cardstock and cutting them out.
 Make smaller ear shapes out of colored cardstock, and glue them on top of the white ear cutouts.